SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Research 'Experimental Rockets' Year 1942->1941
  - Special Project facilities have been returned to their vanilla IC build cost but are now affected by infrastructure level

+#### Map
+ - Added more tiles around Leningrad, Moskow, Kyiv and Stalingrad

 #### Germany
  - MEFO Bills base monthly increase in Consumer Goods Factory factor: 3%->3.5%
  - Eisernes Sparen politlcal power cost 75 -> 50